img

 Cutting-edge technologies like artificial intelligence, machine learning, and cloud computing are shaping our everyday lives.
-From going shopping (online & offline) to setting up appointments with a doctor, technology is governing much of what we do today.
+Technology governs much of what we do today, from shopping (online & offline) to setting up appointments with a doctor.
 Managed Cloud Services are becoming a trendy way for companies worldwide to run their businesses.
 And Function-as-a-Service, also known as FaaS, is today’s fastest-growing cloud computing model.

 But what is FaaS?
 How is it linked to serverless and microservices architectures?
 And why is it growing so rapidly?